Captain James A. Lovell Federal Health Care Center

 The Captain James A. Lovell Federal Health Care Center depends on the goodwill of our benefactors and volunteers who wish to give something back to America's heroes.

-Leadership here is changing.
-Some of you may have met Mr. Michael Kiefer, our interim director.
-The permanent director has not yet been named.
+Leadership here has changed.
+Most of you have probably met Dr. Robert Buckley, our director, who actually was here as the deputy director and Navy commanding officer in 2016.
 Navy Capt.
-Gregory Thier will replace FHCC Deputy Director-Commanding Officer Capt.
-Bradford Smith in June, and we welcomed new Command Master Chief Jon Crisafulli this month.
+Gregory Thier is our Deputy Director-Commanding Officer, and we welcomed new Command Master Chief Jon Crisafulli last year as well.
 These changes should remain seamless to patients and volunteers.
 We all will continue to promote our mission of "Readying Warriors and Caring for Heroes" - with your help

-In terms of patient care, you can get the new Shingles vaccine "Shingrix" at our Community Based Outpatient Clinics and soon in North Chicago.
-We also are also happy to report we did very well when The Joint Commission inspected us last December.
+In terms of patient care, you can get the Shingles vaccine "Shingrix" at our Community Based Outpatient Clinics and at the main hospital in North Chicago.

 As always, thank you for what you do for our patients!